 To analyze the impact of education on Romania's economic growth, statistical data provided by EUROSTAT and World Bank are processed in order to understand specific indicators.
-The three models applied are the following: simple linear regression, simple and log-log regression, as well as multiple regression.
+The three models applied are the following: simple linear regression and log-log regression.